API Reference

 -- Use with summarize to aggregate

-df |> group_by("dept") |> summarize("avg_salary", \(g) mean(g.salary))
+df |> group_by($dept) |> summarize($avg_salary, \(g) mean(g.salary))

 -- Use with mutate to broadcast group results

-df |> group_by("dept") |> mutate("dept_count", \(g) nrow(g))
+df |> group_by($dept) |> mutate($dept_count, \(g) nrow(g))

 Examples:

-df |> group_by("dept")
+df |> group_by($dept)

-df |> group_by("dept", "location")
+df |> group_by($dept, $location)

-summarize(grouped_df, new_col, fn)
+summarize(grouped_df, $col = expr) / summarize(grouped_df, new_col, fn)

-Parameters: - grouped_df — Grouped DataFrame (from group_by()) - new_col — Result column name (String) - fn — Aggregation function: \(group) ...
+Parameters (positional form): - grouped_df — Grouped DataFrame (from group_by()) - new_col — Column reference ($count) - fn — Aggregation function: \(group) ...

-Returns: DataFrame with one row per group
+DataFrame with one row per group

 Examples:

-df |> group_by("dept") |> summarize("count", \(g) nrow(g))
+df |> group_by($dept) |> summarize($count, \(g) nrow(g))

 ungroup(grouped_df)